GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: INTRODUCTION

-Furthermore, multi-modal data fusion often requires an estimate of uncertainty of the sensors signals to guarantee efficient fusion and reliable prediction without previous knowledge of the sensor characteristics~\cite{martinez2017feature}.
-The existing multi-modal object detection methods fuse the sensors data streams without explicitly modeling the measurement reliability.
-This could also lead to tragic consequences when the input data from an individual sensor degrades, or is missing due to sheer sensor failure.
+Furthermore, multi-modal data fusion often requires an estimate of the sensor signal uncertainty to guarantee efficient fusion and reliable prediction without a priory knowledge of the sensor characteristics~\cite{martinez2017feature}.
+The existing multi-modal object detection methods fuse the sensor data streams without explicitly modeling the measurement reliability.
+This may have severe consequences when the data from an individual sensor degrades or is missing due to sheer sensor failure.

-To address this, we propose sensor-aware multi-modal fusion strategies for object detection in harsh lighting conditions, thus the title `` GEM: \underline{G}lare or gloom, i can still see you - \underline{E}nd-to-end \underline{M}ultimodal object detector''.
-Two fusion methodologies are proposed: deterministic weighted fusion and stochastic feature fusion.
-In the deterministic weighted fusion, measurement certainty of each sensor is estimated either by learning scalar weights or masks through separate neural networks.
-The learned weights are then assigned to the feature maps extracted from the features extractor backbones for each sensor modality.
+To address the above problems, we propose sensor-aware multi-modal fusion strategies for object detection in harsh lighting conditions, thus the title `` GEM: \underline{G}lare or gloom, I can still see you - \underline{E}nd-to-end \underline{M}ultimodal object detection''.
+The output samples of GEM are shown in Figure~\ref{label1}.
+Two fusion methods are proposed: deterministic weighted fusion and stochastic feature fusion.
+In the deterministic weighted fusion, the measurement certainty of each sensor is estimated either by learning scalar weights or masks through separate neural networks.
+The learned weights are then assigned to the feature maps extracted from the feature extractor backbones for each sensor modality.
 The weighted feature maps can be fused either by averaging or concatenation.
 Moreover, we can visualize and interpret the measurement certainty of each sensor in the execution phase, which provides deeper insights into the relative strengths of each data stream.
-The stochastic feature fusion creates a one-hot encoding of the feature maps of each sensor, which can be assumed as a discrete switch that allows only the dominant/relevant features to pass through it.
-The obtained selective features are then concatenated before they are passed to the object detection and classification head.
+The stochastic feature fusion creates a one-hot encoding of the feature maps of each sensor, which can be assumed as a discrete switch that allows only the dominant/relevant features to pass.
+The obtained selected features are then concatenated before they are passed to the object detection and classification head.
 The proposed sensor-aware multi-modal object detector, referred to simply as GEM in the rest of the paper, is trained in an end-to-end fashion along with the fusion mechanism.
-Our method exploits transformers as in~\cite{Carion2020a}, which eliminates the need of hand crafted components like anchor boxes and non-maximum suppression.